mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"What's this all about?"
 Kip demanded.

-	"Ginnu is a spy," she responded, struggling to keep her still.
+	"Ginnu is a spy.
+Thi must be silenced," she responded, struggling to keep hae still.

-	Kip was growing tired of secrets. *How many hidden identities are people keeping on this island?*
+	Kip was growing tired of death. *How many grudges are people keeping on this island?*

-	"Everyone has at least one," Setre said, and he suddenly realized that his question hadn't stayed fully in his head.

 	Linyu scurried up the ladder and quickly came back with a handful of strong rope - a thicker variant of the material used for their clothing.
-Setre bound Ginnu's wrists and ankles and then sat her down near the entrance.
-Ginnu had begun crying and sat still looking ground.
+Setre bound Ginnu's wrists and ankles and then sat hae down near the entrance.
+Ginnu glared at her with teary eyes and sat still looking at the ground.

 	"Save your tears."

 	Kip pleaded to her, "This is too much, Setre.
-Ginnu's been nothing but helpful ever since she arrived on this island."
+Ginnu's done nothing to sow distrust."

 	"This is exactly how Lissa's spies work.
-She makes you think she's on your side until she steals all your advantages and gives them to Lissa.
-She already knows that I'm working with you.
-What have you told her about?"
+They make you think they're on your side until they vanish one day and your enemies know everything about you.
+Thi already knows that I'm working with you.
+What have you told hae about?"

-	"A little about radio.
-She thought I was crazy."
+	"A little about the listener things.
+Thi thought I was crazy."

 	Setre was incredulous.
 "By Ara, are you thick?"

 	Kip was getting frustrated.
-"Look, we'll just leave her here and come back for her when we've taken over."
+"Look, we'll just leave hae here and come back for hae when we've taken over."

 	"And then what?
-She's lives the rest of her life as a prisoner?
-As long as Kanosin exists in this world, peddlers like her will do whatever it takes to keep it alive."
+Thi lives the rest of hae life as a prisoner?
+As long as Kanosin exists in this world, theives like hae will do whatever it takes to keep it alive."

-	Ginnu interrupted her, "I'm just trying to escape this madness.
+	Ginnu interrupted her, "I'm trying to escape this madness.
 Unlike you, Guardian Setre."

-	Setre lifted her by her shirt and she shouted in pain, but Setre maintained her hold.
+	Setre lifted Ginnu by hae shirt, to which hae shouted in pain, but Setre maintained her hold.

 	"And unlike you, I'm trying to stop it."

 	Kip put himself in between them and shouted, "Setre, what's gotten into you?"

-	Ginnu pouted and sank into the floor.
-Kip felt pity for her, but Setre was not amused.
+	Ginnu breathed heavy and sank into the floor.
+Kip felt pity for hae, but Setre was not amused.

-	Kipnu suggested to the group, "I'll take her to the fire.
+	Kipnu suggested to the group, "I'll set hae around the fire with the others.
 When I come back, we'll talk."

-	"You'd be better off throwing her into it."
+	"You'd be better off throwing hae into it."

 	Kip shot her a glare, and then climbed up the ladder, stopping at the top to lift Ginnu up by the shoulders.
-He carried her in his arms toward the now roaring fire.
+He carried hae in his arms toward the now roaring fire.
 The fishing party had just returned with a large amount of fish and bluekelp for the group.
-On a soft patch of ground, he set her down at a comfortable distance away while the others stared at them in curiosity.
+On a soft patch of ground, he set hae down at a comfortable distance away while the others stared at them in curiosity.

-	"What's she tied up for?" asked a maman.
+	"What's thi tied up for?" asked a maman.

 	"It's nothing big, but I'd prefer not to say right now."

-	"Tried to take a swing at you, did she?" the maman asked.
+	"Tried to take a swing at you, did thi?" the maman asked.

 	"No nothing like that.
-We just need some privacy right now, and I'm worried she might run away."
+We just need some privacy right now, and I'm worried thi might run away."

 	"To Ramne, you mean."

-	"Yes, and he might want her back so keeping her here and healthy is a good thing.
-If I come back and any one of you has taken advantage of her vulnerable position, you will answer to the giant warrior in the house."
+	"Yes, to Ramne.
+Listen, he might want hae back so keeping hae here and healthy is a good thing.
+If I come back and anything has happened to Ginnu, you will answer to the giant warrior in the house."

 	They heeded his bluff of a warning, and as he turned he paused to check on Ginnu again.

-	"Thank you," she whispered to him through tearful eyes.
-If this was all an act, she was quite convincing.
+	"Thank you," thi whispered to him through tearful eyes.
+If this was all an act, thi was quite convincing.

 	Setre was drawing a map on the ground with some charcoal and a lantern, too engrossed to greet Kipnu as he came back in.